sahilvyas29/sophomore/README.md

 }
 ```

-### TransferFrom
+---

+## Checkpoint 4: 🔄 Transferring NFTs
-Transfer ownership of an NFT from one account to another.
+Transfer ownership of an NFT from one account to another using `TransferFrom`.

 ```go
 func (c *TokenERC721Contract) TransferFrom(ctx kalpsdk.TransactionContextInterface, from string, to string, tokenId string) (bool, error) {